Personalized RewardBench: Evaluating Reward Models with Human Aligned Personalization: Personalized RewardBench

 Ultimately, the primary objective is to determine whether the chosen answer effectively fulfills the user's unique needs.
 Therefore, we evaluate personal satisfaction as follows: \begin{itemize}[leftmargin=*] \item \textbf{Personal Rubrics}: How well does the answer address the personal rubrics for this user? \end{itemize}

-During the evaluation process, each human grader was instructed to assign a score ranging from 1 to 5, where 5 represents exceptional quality and perfect alignment with the criteria, while 1 represents a completely unsatisfactory or poor response.
+During the evaluation process, we implemented an iterative refinement pipeline involving five independent human annotators and a final quality human checker across 2,830 unique instances (totaling 5,660 responses).
+The dataset was partitioned across the five annotators, who evaluated each response along four fine-grained rubric dimensions based on given rubrics and conversational context.
+Each annotator was instructed to assign a score ranging from 1 to 5, where 5 represents exceptional quality and perfect alignment with the criteria, while 1 represents a completely unsatisfactory or poor response.
+For any response deemed unsatisfactory, annotators are required to provide qualitative notes as explanation.

+Entries receiving qualitative critiques were routed into an iterative, feedback-guided pipeline of regeneration and re-evaluation, conducted by the final quality checker (human).
+In each round, responses marked as problematic received specific text-based critiques from the annotators, which were then incorporated directly into the regeneration loop to help improve quality.
+In the first round, 156 unique instances (the set union of 92 chosen and 71 rejected responses) underwent this refinement.
+In the second round, a remaining union of 26 unique instances (23 chosen and 5 rejected responses) required further modification.
+After the two iterations, the final quality checker confirmed that 100\% of the responses successfully met our quality thresholds, ensuring that all final outputs were flawless, unambiguous, and fully aligned.
 The comprehensive evaluation results are presented in Table~\ref{Table:human_eval}.

-As demonstrated in Table~\ref{Table:human_eval}, both the chosen and rejected answers achieve consistently high scores across the general quality metrics of factuality, relevance, and helpfulness.
+\paragraph{Results} As demonstrated in Table~\ref{Table:human_eval}, both the chosen and rejected answers achieve consistently high scores across the general quality metrics of factuality, relevance, and helpfulness.
 This indicates that the baseline quality of all evaluated responses is inherently strong.
 However, a significant divergence emerges in the personal rubric aspects: the chosen answers maintain high scores in this area, whereas the rejected answers perform markedly worse.
 Consequently, the primary distinguishing factor between the chosen and rejected responses lies not in their general quality, but rather in their ability to successfully address user-specific requirements.